 9) Avoid hitting any stray dogs wondering on the street

-Stray dogs are everywhere in Bali and they love to chase after motorbikes and bark.
-Avoid these dogs and don’t hit them just because they are chasing after you.
+Stray dogs are everywhere in Bali; they love chasing after motorbikes and barking.
+Avoid these dogs, and don’t hit them just because they are chasing after you.
 Drive on as fast as you can and get away from them.